|Back to Main Print This Page Email to a Friend|

 - Limited Scleroderma.
-Patients with limited CREST scleroderma can usually expect a favorable outlook and normal lifespan if the disease affects only the hands and face.
+People with limited CREST scleroderma can usually expect a favorable outlook and normal lifespan if the disease affects only the hands and face.
 The course of this type of scleroderma still tends to be slowly progressive and, in some cases, may affect internal organs.

 - Diffuse Scleroderma.
 The severity of diffuse scleroderma varies widely, and it is very difficult to predict its course.
 Breathing problems appear to be the strongest predictor of disability related to the disease.
-It generally follows one of two paths: If it is acute or rapidly progressing, it may be a life-threatening condition that affects internal organs.
-The most critical period for rapid progression is usually within the first 2 - 5 years of the start of the disease.
-In the absence of rapid progression, or if the patient survives the initial acute progression, the disease tends to progress very slowly.
+It generally follows one of two paths.
+If it is acute or rapidly progressing, it may be a life-threatening condition that affects internal organs.
+The most critical period for rapid progression is usually within the first 2 to 5 years of the start of the disease.
+In the absence of rapid progression, or if the person survives the initial acute progression, the disease tends to progress very slowly.
 The more severe the condition of the skin is at the start of the disease, the poorer the survival rates.

-Many patients with systemic scleroderma experience a plateau in which the condition stabilizes.
+Many people with systemic scleroderma experience a plateau in which the condition stabilizes.
 This plateau is followed by a period of improvement and skin softening.
 No one knows why this occurs, and it can happen regardless of treatment.
-In one study, patients with systemic scleroderma who experienced such improvements also had better survival rates (80% at 10 years) than those whose skin did not improve (60% 10-year survival rate).
+In one study, people with systemic scleroderma who experienced such improvements also had better survival rates (80% at 10 years) than those whose skin did not improve (60% 10-year survival rate).

 Impact on Quality of Life